 What I neglected to tell him was that even if he wasn’t the scapegoat of blame, just knowing that the infringement occurred, he was guilty by association.
 He was part of the process.

 Yes, it’s the law.
 Using copyrighted material without permission for any commercial usage, which includes presentations, T-shirts, promotional material, in-house posters, etc. is a breach of the copyright law.
 It does, however, happen every day in every part of the world.
-If Hello Kitty were a real person, she would die and spin in her grave from all of the illegal usage of her cute and profitable visage.
+If Hello Kitty were a real person, she would die and spin in her grave from all of the illegal usages of her cute and profitable visage.
 Me-ouch!

 So what can happen to someone involved, even at the lowest levels of infringement?
 If an infringement is discovered, responsible parties may include: